 Rutger Kleemans, who led the case, is a partner in Amsterdam.
 Kleemans, along with litigators from Hogan Lovells, recently acted for Nikon on the Nikon vs. ASML case concerning optical exposure machines.
 Herbert Smith Freehills representend Roche in the London proceedings against Pfizer.

-Taylor Wessing (Amsterdam): Judith Krens (attorney, lead), Marthe Riewald, Charlotte Garnitsch
+Taylor Wessing (Amsterdam): Judith Krens (lead), Marthe Riewald, Charlotte Garnitsch